 Leonie Smith is a doctoral candidate in Philosophy at the University of Manchester, with primary interests in social epistemology, social metaphysics, and material injustice.
 Her PhD project brings these themes together, examining the connections between material exclusion, personhood status, social knowledge, and epistemic harm.
-She has additionally published on the problem of the reliable liar for sensitivity-based accounts of testimonial knowledge, on the nature of harm in the case of global poverty, and on corporate personhood rights.
+She has additionally published on the problem of the reliable liar for sensitivity-based accounts of testimonial knowledge, on the nature of harm in the case of global poverty (forthcoming), and on corporate personhood rights.
 Leonie was awarded the International Social Ontology Society‘s inaugural essay prize for early career scholars (up to six years post-PhD), for the latter of these, in 2017.

 Outside of her research and teaching commitments Leonie volunteers as a MAP (Minorities and Philosophy) UK mentor and works with talented year 12 students from backgrounds currently under-represented in higher education, as a Manchester Access Programme tutor, as well as presenting and mentoring at various local school-based events.
 Since late 2017, she has also held the roles of Administrator for The Mind Association, and Editorial Assistant for the journal, Global Justice: Theory, Practice, Rhetoric.